 Evaluation: It’s important to have an objective means of measuring an event’s impact and effectiveness.
 Consultant Kathryn Hall recommends that organizations should track expenditures, dollars raised, and the number of attendees for an event.
 Survey respondents’ top metrics included CDPR (cost per dollar raised), number of new donors, attendance, and ROI (return on investment).
 The full list from respondents includes:

-Take the Next Step to Better Events
+Take the Next Step to Effective Fundraising Events

 Although there is often a higher investment of time and money, fundraising events are much more dynamic than your typical donor campaign.
 Just be mindful of your budget and return on investment, and you’re well on your way to a successful – and effective fundraising events.